-On February 1, 2023, we the Company entered into the Fifth Amended and Restated Credit Agreement (the "Amended Credit Facility") with Wells Fargo Bank, N.A., as administrative agent.
-The Amended Credit Facility amends and restates the Company's Fourth Amended and Restated Credit Agreement, which consisted of provides for a \$200 million term loan and a \$70 million revolving line of credit.
+On February 1, 2023, the Company entered into the Fifth Amended and Restated Credit Agreement (the "Amended Credit Facility") with Wells Fargo Bank, N.A., as administrative agent.
+The Amended Credit Facility provides for a \$100 million line of credit which matures on January 1, 2025.